yggilabs/simple-srd/README.md

 Just like before we set a title in the first section.
 Then we, wrote our content with a few extras for formatting.

-The other type of rules file is the kind that goes into a section.
-This sample is called [the-core-system.md](https://github.com/non-binary-trees/simple-srd/blob/master/_rules/the-core-system.md)
+The other type of docs file is the kind that goes into a section.
+This sample is called [the-core-system.md](https://github.com/non-binary-trees/simple-srd/blob/master/_docs/the-core-system.md)

 ```Markdown
 ---